Dawn Prince-Hughes: Gorillas Among Us: A Primate Ethnographer's Book of Days

 Gorillas Among Us is based on a year of observations by Prince-Hughes of a family of gorillas in a zoo.
 In a review for the Journal of Anthropological Research, Vicki K. Bentley-Condit writes, "This book is, indeed, an unusual approach to nonhuman primates, and it is somewhat anthropomorphic and nonscientific as well.
 However, Prince-Hughes did not set out to write a scientific précis of Gorilla gorilla gorilla behavior.
 She wants to tell a story."
 In a review for Booklist, Marlene Chamberlain writes, "In reading this book, it is hard not to empathize with a species often referred to as our closest relative.
 However scientific her observations, Prince-Hughes clearly developed a nonverbal rapport with the gorilla family, and the book has some sadness but much joy."

 Aquamarine Blue 5: Personal Stories of College Students with Autism

-In Aquamarine Blue 5, Prince-Hughes collected personal essays by college students with autism about their experiences, wrote a preface introducing each author, her own essay, and a conclusion with recommendations for universities as well as a bibliography with additonal information resources.
+In Aquamarine Blue 5, Prince-Hughes collected personal essays by college students with autism about their experiences, wrote a preface introducing each author, her own essay, and a conclusion with recommendations for universities as well as a bibliography with additional information resources.
 She did not edit the essays written by the students.
 According to a review by Nancy McCray in Booklist, "Sharing their trials and tribulations, these adults offer their communities a certain expertise, especially in libraries and universities, where people with such conditions are often successful."
 Eartha Melzer writes for Foreword Reviews, "Their challenges are diverse; their stories are engaging; and in many cases their writing is excellent."